mlmartone/DnDWiki2/src/site/notes/Quests/Graverobbing Herself.md

 {"dg-publish":true,"permalink":"/quests/graverobbing-herself/"}
 ---

-Reka has fallen on hard times.
+[[People/Grey Hawk Citizens/Reka Rearguard\|Reka Rearguard]] has fallen on hard times.
 Her husband was buried with his wedding ring, if she could pawn it the money would help her keep the shop open.